-Surface and groundwater protection.
-Residents and landowners living or managing property within the Chesapeake Bay Preservation Area should be encouraged to adhere to provisions set forth by the Bay Act, as well as to agricultural and silvicultural BMPs designed to reduce sedimentation and run-off.
+Agriculture and forestry.
+All farming or forestry activities at the Reserve should comply with provisions set forth in the Chesapeake Bay Act in order to protect surface and groundwater quality.
+Residents and landowners living or managing property within the Chesapeake Bay Preservation Area should comply with agriculture and forestry BMPs designed to reduce sedimentation and run-off.